thegodone/molds-branch/doc/README.txt

        If user set this "all_transition_dipole" as "yes", all transition dipole moments including between excited states would be calculated.
        Otherwise "no", transition dipole moments from ground state to each excited state are calculated.
+       The center of the transition dipole moments is same with the center of the dipole moment of the ground state.

        "mulliken" is a option of mulliken popultaion analysis of the excited state.
        When "mulliken x" is included in CIS-directive, the mulliken popultaion of xth excited state is calculated.